BioLab310/FEWS/README.md

 	The FEWS algorithm approximately counts global triangles in large graph streams.
 The datasets are in .txt format, where each dataset contains three pieces of information {source node, destination node, edge addition/deletion}.
 The real datasets we use in the paper can be downloaded from the following website: http://snap.stanford.edu.

-3.The correct usage position
+3.The usage attention

-    We should run the program by executing the command in the 'FEMW_Counter/cmake-build-debug' directory.
+    Make sure your C++ build environment has the boost 1_55_0 library.
-    And make sure your C++ build environment has the boost 1_55_0 library
+    CMake,and run our program in the 'FEMW_Counter/cmake-build-debug' directory.

 4.Parameter Settings